By UOW Malaysia KDU

 You will get the opportunity to move around, see different parts of the business and apply your knowledge in those areas.

 You will be able to go everywhere you want.
-You stand a chance to progress your career with a global energy leader and expand your horizons, but an opportunity for you to make an impact on the future of the industry.
+You have the potential to advance your career opportunities with a global energy leader and expand your horizons, but you also have the ability to influence the industry’s future.

 As an Electrical Engineer, you’ll play a key role in successful project delivery and work alongside fellow creative thinkers, problem solvers and innovators keen to push boundaries.

 Thinking of pursuing a career in electrical engineering?
-Come and check out our Engineering courses here.
+Come and check out our Engineering Courses.

 Choosing your future career may seem daunting, but with proper research and guidance, you can be on the right track.
 For more insights and advice, fill out our enquiry form online and our experienced higher education advisors will reach out to you.